ifohancroft/PiCase40-GPIO-PCB/README.md

 ## TODO

 1. Order a new PCB and hand solder it, to make sure it fits
-2. Buy a Raspberry Pi to test the PCB?
+2. Buy a Raspberry Pi and a HAT to test the PCB?
 3. Figure out a way to make the PCB include the male header riser, so it can be factory assembled by the board house.

 ## Tutorial